-CPA Exam Scoring
+CPA Exam Score Info

 As you know, a score of 75 or greater is required to pass each section of the CPA Exam.
 However, many candidates do not know how this score is generated.
 Based upon information released directly by the AICPA, we’ve broken down a variety of the factors that go into compiling your score.

 Your score is not a percentage.
 Answering 75% of the questions on the exam correctly does not translate into a score of 75.
 There are many factors that go into your CPA Exam Score, including:

 Section scores are reported on a scale that ranges from O to 99.
 A total reported score of 75 is required to pass each section.
 These are not percentages and should not be interpreted as such.
 Scaled scores on the MCQs and TBSs of the Exam are calculated using formulas that factor in whether the question was answered correctly and the difficulty of each question.